seriva/SimpleFPS/README.md

-# Cubetastic
+# SimpleFPS
-Simple FPS arena shooter with with Minecraft like destructible maps.
+Simple FPS  written in ES6 and WebGL with random map generation.